stephan-nylinder/module-organising-data-dm-practices/_episodes/001-storage.md

 - New data may be included;
 - The data file structure may be changed for the purpose of increasing operability, etc.

-As a result of above-mentioned data management processes, several different versions of the data file are usually created.
+As a result of above-mentioned data management processes, several different versions of the data files are usually created.
 They are important, as they allow you to step back to versions before particular changes were made.
 Versions may be used simultaneously for different purposes or replace one another.
 When data files are being published to make them widely available, the treatment of errors, inclusion of new data and/or changes in a data file structure may result also in the publication of new editions of the same data file which may substantially differ in their content (e.g. when new country data are included into an international data file).

 Version and edition management will help to: